outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

     - integrated analysis of decisions:
       - with other decisions (local/global, economic/scientific)
       - with time (past/future states)
+      - with decisions/time (decision history)
+        - analyzing investment potential when calculating tax burden
       - with potential (limiting/expanding options)
+    - applying intent to ai model networks:
+      - adding simulators & monitors to watch models that veer in one priority direction more, making them pass extra tests based on degree of distortion
+    - applying alternatives:
+      - find new interfaces & structures to reverse direction if a big interface is discovered and pivot faster to discoveries that dont invalidate current systems

 - applying a concept to a neural network to identify more error types & optimized network structure: